Outlines of a Critique of Political Economy: Contents of the article

-Then in any event one will be cheated."
-(The interested reader may not that this subjectivist position is the basis for contemporary value theory in neoclassical (orthodox) economics.)
+"Then in any event one will be cheated."
+(The interested reader may note that this subjectivist position is the basis for contemporary value theory in neoclassical (orthodox) economics.)

 Further it is claimed that the so-called equivalent relationships in trade, is exactly not that, Engels goes on to claim that "[...]everything in economics stands on its head".

 He then explains how we deal with two fundamental elements of production – nature and man, which he then contrasts to the position of those who claimed inherent value to property, while Engels argues that property in itself is worthless in economic categories, since one must have a wholly asociological understanding of exchange if one wants to argue for the inherent value of it.
 The monopolization and leasing of the land where productive activity takes place is axiomatic.
 This is what increases the material wealth of the big landowners.
 Engels claims that no one shall reap where he has not sown, and hence consider this practice equivalent to robbery.

 Engels claims that while capital and labour are initially identical, splits and divisions stem from the original separation of capital from labour divides mankind into capitalists and workers – a division which becomes ever more acute.
 Separations also occur such as the original capital and profit, and profit is split into interest and profit proper.

 In order from concrete to abstract, land < labour < capital.

 He then remarked that if the so-called private property, is done away with, these this unnatural separations (specific to the mode of production) also disappears.

 To summarize the presentation so far Engels concludes that everything comes down to competition in the capitalist mode of production.
 Which is the economist's principal category according to him.
 Or as he expresses it "his most beloved daughter, whom he ceaselessly caresses – and look out for the Medusa's head which she will show you!"

 Human activity was dissolved into the categories of capital and its reproducing category of labour, which is in turn reproduced by the socially reproduced conditions of private property, where mutual aid doesn't rule, but antagonism.

 However, Engels then goes on to address monopoly once more, which was the motto of the mercantile economists.
 In contrast to the liberal economists.
 Engels briefly states that "It is easy to see that this antithesis is again a quite hollow antithesis."
 Due to the fact that competition breeds monopoly.
 Competition even presupposes monopoly, the monopoly of property.

 He then claims that if people would take up production consciously as human beings - and not as atoms without consciousness, these artificial antitheses would be overcome.

 Since this hasn't happened yet, each crisis will become worse.
 Which will increase the numbers of human being which live by selling their labour alone.
 Which will create conditions ripe for social movements.